-A proposal to expand the Luck Stone quarry pit near Philip A. Bolen Memorial Park has raised questions not only about protecting the wetlands around Goose Creek, but about the potential for a trail along the state scenic river.
+A proposal to expand the Luck Stone quarry pit near Philip A. Bolen Memorial Park has raised questions not only about protecting the wetlands around Goose Creek, but about the potential for a trail along the

 The quarry owners have applied to the county to expand the pit by 27 acres to the west, and reduce the quarry pit limits by 13 acres to the south.
 In the land where the quarry limits are to be reduced—having never actually been dug up—the owners propose developing Google data centers.